Fer Rivero: Career

 As a dancer, Fer appeared in several dance TV programs in Spain and the UK ending 4th classified in “Fama, ¡A Bailar!”
 Season 5 and inside the top 50 in So You Think You Can Dance Series 2.
 He was guided into dancing by Alicia Saray Frias, choreographer of the Australian National Ballet and the Italian Theater Director Ennio Trinelli, whose company hired him to choreograph two of their biggest festivals; The Walk and Mozart: The Theater Tale).

-For four years, Fer lived and worked in China for multiple dance companies and studios in the Guizhou and Guangdong Provinces before moving to Hong Kong for another four years to work full-time as a choreographer for the dance studio Red Shoe Dance.
-During his last years in Asia he developed his marketing skills and created his current company "Galeorithm Agency" AKA "The Algorithm Agency".

 Recognition

 Fer Rivero is rated by ANR saying that he is going to be the next R&B Pop icon of the world after Fer has released his single "Tinder Love" said to be the ability of the creation of captivatingly fluid soundscapes.

-Recognised by Yahoo!
-Finance as a multitasker with an all-time high career, who successfully juggles his time between creating and editing music, digital marketing, choreographing, graphic design and the Director of a Marketing Agency called Galeorithm Agency.